Vesylum/dark-souls-3-cheat-sheet/README.md

 files.
 If updates to the site don't appear after reloading, clear your browser data to force the service worker to fetch the latest files.

+External CDN assets (e.g. Bootstrap stylesheets and the Jets search library) are cached when available.
+If these requests fail the service worker still installs, but those files won't be available offline.
+Hosting these libraries locally will ensure they work without a network connection.

 ### Installing the App

 In browsers that support Progressive Web Apps (PWAs) you can install this